mitclass/sdet/README.md

 ### 4) Development: Programmers or developers will develop the application or software
 ### 5) Testing: Testers, QA Engineers, SDET will test
 ### 6) Deploy & Maintenance: Web Application or software will be delivered, deployed and maintained

+## STLC: Software Testing Life Cycle
+### Planning: Manager or Lead: a) Features to be tested and not to be tested
+### Analysis: Deep dive  and try to understand about the customer, their needs, app and their requirements
+### Design: Preparing certain test cases and verify whether we have covered test cases for the requirements or not
+### Execution: Executing the test
+### Test Closure: Closing the test

 #### 3. Agile